incubyte/incubyte.github.io/content/blog/why-write-tests-for-production-code.md

 Yes, writing tests first might feel slower initially.
 But it's like stopping to sharpen your axe before cutting down a tree, the small upfront investment saves much more time in the long run.
-You catch bugs earlier when they're cheaper to fix, you spend less time debugging, and your code stays clean and maintainable.
+You catch bugs earlier when they are cheaper to fix, you spend less time debugging, and your code stays clean and maintainable.

 Remember though, just having a lot of tests isn't enough.
 These tests need to be clean, readable, and well-maintained.
 They're as much a part of your codebase as your production code, and they deserve the same